stephhwu/major-studio-1-code/README.md

 <h3>Option 1</h3>

+Here’s a reworded version for better flow:

+---

-<p>Title: Exploring Invertebrate Zoology Through Depth and Region: Visualizing the Smithsonian's Kāne‘ohe Bay Collection</p>
+**Title:** *Exploring Invertebrate Zoology Through Depth and Region: A Visualization of the Smithsonian's Kāne‘ohe Bay Collection*

+**Research Questions:**
-<p>Questions: How does the abundance of invertebrate species vary by phylum and class in the Smithsonian's Kāne‘ohe Bay collection?
+- How does the abundance of invertebrate species vary across phylum and class within the Smithsonian’s Kāne‘ohe Bay collection?
-How are these species distributed across different regions and depths in the bay?
+- How are these species distributed across different regions and depths in the bay?
-Can we identify patterns of species resilience or decline based on depth, collection date, or external stressors such as human impact?</p>
+- Can we identify patterns of species resilience or decline based on depth, collection date, or external stressors like human impact?

+**Network Diagram:**
-<p>Network Diagram A network diagram is used to visualize the phylum and class relationships of species within the Kāne‘ohe Bay collection.
-This method is ideal because it can effectively represent hierarchical relationships, where node size corresponds to the number of available images.
-It also allows users to interact with the network to explore more specific categories such as phylum, class, or individual species details.</p>
+A network diagram will be used to map the relationships between phylum and class within the Kāne‘ohe Bay collection.
+This visualization is ideal for representing hierarchical relationships, where the size of each node reflects the number of images available.
+It allows users to interact with the diagram, exploring specific categories such as phylum, class, or even individual species in detail.

-<p>While exploring the Invertebrate Zoology collection, I came across stunning images of invertebrates collected from Kāne‘ohe Bay in Hawaii.
-Intrigued, I researched further and discovered a study titled *"The Unnatural History of Kāne‘ohe Bay: Coral Reef Resilience in the Face of Centuries of Anthropogenic Impacts."* The bay has faced numerous challenges, including:
+During my exploration of the Smithsonian’s Invertebrate Zoology collection, I encountered striking images of invertebrates collected from Kāne‘ohe Bay, Hawaii.
+Delving deeper, I came across the study *"The Unnatural History of Kāne‘ohe Bay: Coral Reef Resilience in the Face of Centuries of Anthropogenic Impacts,"* which highlights the bay’s challenges, including:
-Dredging and filling (1939-1945)
+- Dredging and filling (1939-1945)
-Increased sedimentation from urbanization
+- Increased sedimentation from urbanization
-Sewage discharge (1963-1979)
+- Sewage discharge (1963-1979)
-Overfishing
+- Overfishing
-The introduction of invasive species
+- The introduction of invasive species

-Despite these stressors, the bay remains resilient, making it a key area for ongoing research, with coral communities continuing to thrive.
-I thought it would be compelling to create a network diagram visualizing the phylum and class of species from the Smithsonian's collection, where the size of each node corresponds to the number of images available.
-A tooltip could provide general information about each phylum and class, with an option to toggle and highlight specific phyla.
-Additionally, users would be able to click into categories to view the invertebrate images, sorted by collection date or depth.</p>
+Despite these stressors, Kāne‘ohe Bay has shown remarkable resilience, with coral communities continuing to thrive.
+This inspired me to design a network diagram that visualizes the species collected from the bay.
+Each node represents a phylum or class, with node size corresponding to the number of images in the collection.
+Interactive tooltips will provide key details about each phylum and class, and users can toggle specific phyla for closer inspection.
+Additionally, users will be able to click into categories to explore images sorted by collection date or depth.

 <img width="583" alt="Screenshot 2024-09-11 at 7 43 05 PM" src="https://github.com/user-attachments/assets/cd58e53f-3e76-4577-a81b-dff26257796a">

 <h3>Option 2</h3>

+**Title:** *Geography of Smithsonian's Invertebrate Zoology Collection*

+**Linear Bubble Chart:**
-<p>Linear Bubble Chart A linear bubble chart groups the collection based on regions rather than species classification.
-This is chosen to provide a high-level overview of how many images exist for each region, with users able to click through to explore more detailed information.
-It emphasizes regional patterns and allows filtering by collection depth and date.</p>
+<p>A Linear Bubble Chart groups the collection based on regions rather than species classification.
+This approach provides a high-level overview of the number of images available for each region, allowing users to click on a specific region to explore more detailed information.
+The chart emphasizes regional patterns and offers filtering options for both collection depth and date.

-<p>Instead of using a map, I propose grouping regions based on the invertebrate images and using a linear bubble chart to represent the number of images per region.
-Users can click on each region to delve deeper, accessing a similar interface as in Option 1.
-This would allow them to explore the collection within each region, with filtering options for depth and collection date.</p>
+Rather than using a traditional map, this method organizes regions based on the invertebrate images, representing the number of images from each region as bubbles.
+Users can interact with the chart by clicking on regions to explore the collection further, accessing a similar interface as in Option 1.
+They will also be able to filter the data based on depth and collection date to gain deeper insights.</p>

 <h3>Option 3</h3>

+**Title:** *Explroing Smithsonian's Invertebrate Zoology Collection Through Depth*

+**Inverted Line Graph:**

-<p>Option 3 features an inverted line graph with the y-axis representing increasing depth from top to bottom.
-The size of the circles on the graph indicates the number of images at each depth.
-Alternatively, for a more artistic approach, I’m considering using bathymetric maps.
-In this design, rings on the map represent different depths, and a circle overlaid on the map shows the number of images for each depth range.
-Users could click on each visualization to explore the various depths in detail.</p>
+<p>An Inverted Line Graph uses the y-axis to represent increasing depth, displayed from top to bottom.
+The size of the circles on the graph indicates the number of images collected at each depth.
+This method effectively visualizes how species distribution changes with depth, with larger circles representing a greater number of images.

+For a more artistic approach, a Bathymetric Map could be used instead.
+In this design, rings on the map represent different depth levels, and overlaid circles show the number of images within each depth range.
+Both the inverted line graph and the bathymetric map allow users to explore species distribution by depth in an intuitive and visually engaging manner.
+Users will be able to click on various depths to further investigate the species and images collected from those levels.</p>
-<p>Inverted Line Graph An inverted line graph is used to represent species distribution by depth, with the y-axis inverted to display increasing depth from top to bottom.
-This method visualizes how species' presence changes with depth, where circle size corresponds to the number of images at each depth.
-Alternatively, a bathymetric map could be used to present a more artistic visualization, with contour rings representing depth and overlaid circles indicating the image count for each depth range.
-This provides a visually engaging and intuitive understanding of species depth distribution.</p>

 <img width="560" alt="Screenshot 2024-09-11 at 7 43 52 PM" src="https://github.com/user-attachments/assets/495d1f73-5a97-498b-85d2-82040c1516be">